-- Add the Feta cheese, but do not yet mix.
+- Add the feta cheese, but do not yet mix.
+Add the couscous.

 - Whisk the dressing to thoroughly combine the ingredients again and pour over the couscous.

-I rate everything I make on a scale of 1-4 with 4 being the best and this Summer Israeli Couscous Chicken Salad earned a whopping 4 rolling pins!
+I used to rate everything I make on a scale of 1-4 with 4 being the best and this Pear Couscous Chicken Salad earned a whopping 4 rolling pins!

 My family LOVED it and it’s been regular menu item since I first made it.

 It’s so incredibly tasty and we enjoy it just as much for lunch the next day.

 This recipe has been updated in format and with new photos on 6/9/21.
 It was originally published on 2/23/17.